bjlkeng/bjlkeng.github.io/source/posts/a-note-on-using-log-likelihood-for-generative-models.rst

     \tag{8}

-Where the last line of Equation 8 should look very familiar: it's the standard log likelihood that we maximize in many ML and statistical models.
+Where the last line of Equation 8 should look very familiar: it's the standard log-likelihood that we maximize in many ML and statistical models.
 Thus, we can directly compare how well a model represents some data using the loss from the log-likelihood as you would expect.
 (However, keep in mind it is *not* a probability.)